Is Tübingen the model German city during the pandemic? | DW | 22.03.2021

 To start with, theaters and cinemas in Tübingen are allowed to open again until April 4.
 But they may only admit people with a negative COVID-19 test result from the same day.
 Audience members also have to keep their masks on.

-"The Tübingen Model Project works," said the regional government commissioner for the pandemic, Lisa Federle.
-"We are testing around the clock but the curve is pointed only slightly up despite more diagnosed infections and a lifting of some restrictions.
+"The Tübingen Model Project works," says the regional government commissioner for the pandemic, Lisa Federle: "We are testing around the clock but the curve is pointed only slightly up despite more diagnosed infections and a lifting of some restrictions.
 This shows us that it's the right way to approach this crisis."

-A doctor, Federle, said she became aware early on that the virus could only be tackled through testing until enough people have been vaccinated.
+The doctor Lisa Federle says she became aware early on that the virus can only be tackled through testing as long as not enough people have been vaccinated.

 Tübingen was one of the first cities in Germany to introduce systematic tests in retirement and care homes, back in April last year.
 It was also to the fore in granting senior citizens free FFP2 masks, while the shops in the city center were also reserved for them in the mornings.